plan4hub/yoda/README.md

 ## Acknowledgments

-* Flemming Lau, Hewlett Packard Enterprise for patience, valuable inputs and discussions on Yoda.
+* Flemming Lau, Hewlett Packard Enterprise for patience, valuable inputs, reviews and discussions on Yoda.